libsabl/txn-js/README.md

 # @sabl/txn

 **txn** is a simple, [context](https://github.com/libsabl/patterns/blob/main/patterns/context.md)-aware pattern for describing transactions - batches of operations which should all succeed together or be rolled back.
-The pattern can be used to run actual storage system transactions, but it is also useful for running conceptual transactions purely in a client runtime, which avoid the blocking costs of native database transactions but still allow clean up of resources if a series operations does not all succeed.
+The pattern can be used to run actual storage system transactions, but it is also useful for running conceptual transactions purely in a client runtime, which avoid the blocking costs of native database transactions but still allow clean up of resources if a series of operations does not all succeed.

-Defining these interfaces and algorithms in the abstract allows authors to write effective business logic that includes basic CRUD actions and even transaction workflows, without depending on a specific storage type, let alone a specific proprietary driver.
+Defining these interfaces and algorithms in the abstract allows authors to write effective business logic that includes transaction workflows, without depending on a specific storage type, let alone a specific proprietary driver.
 This is in turn allows concise and testable code while avoiding over-dependence on implementation details of underlying storage choices.

 For more detail on the txn pattern, see sabl / [patterns](https://github.com/libsabl/patterns#patterns) / [txn](https://github.com/libsabl/patterns/blob/main/patterns/txn.md).